Apokee/PlaneMode/README.md

 ## Configuration

-Plane Mode can be configured by creating a user settings file.
-Open `<KSP>/GameData/PlaneMode/Settings/DefaultSettings.cfg` in a text editor for details and instructions.
+Plane Mode can be configured by creating Module Manager patches against the default settings stored in `<KSP>/GameData/PlaneMode/Configuration/PlaneMode.cfg`.
+How to use Module Manager is outside the scope of this README, please see the Module Manager documentation for more information.

 ## Acknowledgements